Hadokane/CCI_PP4_Radicool_Store/README.md

 This is the equivalent of a "Best Seller" or "Promoted collections" list.
 This is built as a section so that the filter query can be updated by the admin to display a different category/collection/list of items depending on what they are looking to promote at any given time.

 To distinguish it from other collections present on the home page it has been given a distinct background.
-In this case a visually pleasing gradient has been used, including colours that indicate **heat** matching the idea of this particular collection.
+In this case, a visually pleasing gradient has been used, including colours that indicate **heat** matching the idea of this particular collection.

 This section is built with adaptability in mind, as the background is also easily changeable - through a single CSS line - to match the theme of the collection.
-An image such as the above hero image, a different gradient, block colour or repeating pattern could all be implemented to compliment the theme.
+An image such as the above hero image, a different gradient, block colour or repeating pattern could all be implemented to complement the theme.

 This helps the section to stand out to a user while also increasing sales/click-throughs for both the band/brand.